JusDooEt/Factorial-Fibonacci-Calc/README.md

 ### GetAndCheckInt
 This function is used to verify all user inputs.
 It will check if the input is an integer and if it is in the range given in the function arguments when called in main.
-If the user's input is not of an integer data type then a message will be output intruction the user to enter an integer.
-If the correct data type is input but is out of the range described in the parameters, then an error message will be output intruction the user to enter an integer within the range given in the function call.
+If the user's input is not of an integer data type then a message will be output instruction the user to enter an integer.
+If the correct data type is input but is out of the range described in the parameters, then an error message will be output instruction the user to enter an integer within the range given in the function call.

 ### Menu